 There are many reasons why one might decide to incorporate a business, which includes: Limited liability: A corporation is a legally separate entity from the owners.
 Accordingly, the shareholders’ personal assets can be protected from claims made by creditors of the business.

 Tax advantages: Income taxes advantages can often be realized because:

 Income splitting: Family members can also own shares of a corporation, which can allow for the payment of dividends (directly or through a family trust) to other adult family members who are in lower tax brackets.

 Estate planning: Incorporating a business enables the owner-manager to freeze the value of the assets of the company so that the taxes on future increases in the value of the business can be deferred.

-Small business capital gains exemption: The tax authorities permit the first $750,000 of capital gains on the sale of a Canadian business to be tax-free.
+Small business capital gains exemption: The tax authorities permit the first $750,000 of capital gains on the sale of Canadian business to be tax-free.

 Succession planning: The use of a corporation can enhance the orderly transition of a business to family members or to acquirers of a business.